 Michael is an FSU nominated Trustee Director and also sits on the Scheme's Communications Sub-Committee.

 Michael brings together over 20 years' experience in AIB including 6 years in the UK across retail and business banking primarily as a credit relationship manager.
+He is a qualified financial advisor, member of the Institute of Bankers and the LIA.
 Currently working in FSG business operations with core focus on NPE queries from all areas of AIB Group.